Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

 * Mark unread notifications as seen, after 2sec of page render
 * Unread notifications have a blue dot besides them
 * Can change profile pictures
+* Students can now decide to receive email notifications or not ( for admin notifications )

 # Bugs:
 * Responsiveness is wonky